louis-agyapong/louis-agyapong/README.md

 -->

 - 🔭 I’m currently working on Skoolog (An end to end data driven school management system)
-- 🌱 I’m currently learning to be an Efficient Python Developer
+- 🌱 I’m currently learning how to design data intensive applications.
 - 💬 Ask me about anything
 - ⚡ I enjoy playing basketball leisurely.
 My favorite teams are Lakers and Real Madrid.
 - 📫 How to reach me: [@agyapong_louis](https://twitter.com/agyapong_louis) on Twitter